EmKa-dev/TCPServerBase/README.txt

-A base library for creating tcp-based server apps
+A base library for creating simple tcp-based server apps.